jagjourney/jaggrok-elementor/readme.txt

 3. Generate content in middle canvas

 == Changelog ==
+= 1.6.0 =
+* Added multi-variation canvas support across providers with a new selection UI in the Elementor modal.
+* Persisted variation selections in the canvas history and tuned rate-limit messaging for multi-option runs.
+* Documented the variation workflow with updated screenshots and localization strings.

 = 1.5.1 =
 * Ensured the settings tab loading spinner uses block-level dimensions so it renders consistently during AJAX fetches.